 The yellow circle in the right picture marks the target area (C6).

-Pay attention when working with the disc drive: First remove two screws, then pull out the tray until two holes align above two more screws.
-Remove them and carefully lift the disc drive, it is attached with three connectors to the mainboard.
+Pay attention when working with the disc drive: First remove two screws and then pull out the tray until two holes align above two more screws.
+Remove them and carefully lift the disc drive which is attached with three connectors to the mainboard.
 One connector is a very fragile flex cable.

 This is a close-up of the target area.
 Remove resistor 3243 (marked with a red X):

 Solder the ribbon cable to the spots shown (+5V, * and ground).
 You can also solder them on the top side of the mainboard – just follow the * point and use any +5V and ground point available.

 Now connect the mainboard to PSU, disc drive and front panel to test your modification.
 When the player is turned off, connect * with a 1k resistor to +5V, then start up a DVC enabled game and check if the black bars are gone.
 Turn off the player, connect * with the 1k resistor to ground and check if the black bars are there again.

 When everything works as expected then disassemble the front panel to find a place for the 50/60 Hz switch.
 The display PCB is held by seven screws and the input/phones/volume knob PCB by two screws.
 Be careful when assembling it later.
 Don’t put screws into the two holes marked with red circles – you could possibly damage the display!

 I have marked a place to cut out the hole for the switch on the right picture.

 A good place for the switch is behind the small front panel door.
 As there is limited space, I had to cut off some plastic of the switch until the door would close again.
 When it fits then solder the 1k resistor to the middle pole, * to the resistor and +5V/ground to poles left and right.
 Optional: Isolate resistor and cables with heat shrink tube.

 Check again if the switch works and then assemble everything.